fischeversenker/nestjs-test/blog-post.md

 [^1]: In case you're asking: I am currently working with a local university.
 That's where the inspiration comes from.

 # Create a new Nest.js project via the CLI
 Install the Nest.js CLI globally with `npm install -g @nestjs/cli` and get going with `nest new <project-name>`.
 If you have both `npm` and `yarn` installed the `nest new ...` command will let you choose between the available package managers for this project.
-This will create a folder `<project-name>` containing your "blank"[^2] Nest.js application.
+This will create a folder `<project-name>` containing your "blank" (Hello World!)
+Nest.js application.

-[^2]: Hello world!

-# What did that just generate?
+## What did that just generate?
 Inside the new directory `project-name` (or whatever name you chose) you will find a bunch of config and metadata files (`package.json`, `tsconfig.json`, etc.) and a simple Nest.js application in `src/`, complete with Unit- and E2E-tests written with [Jest](https://jestjs.io/).

 Let's take a closer look at the files that got generated.
 This will make it easier to understand what we are going to be doing later in this post.